 The textbook, lecture Powerpoints, and lecture notes should be helpful during slide examinations.

-This slide shows all of the major components of the generalized alimentary tube wall.
+This slide shows the esophagus (left) and trachea (right).
+Within the esophagus on the left, one can find all of the major components of the generalized alimentary tube wall.
 Can you find mucous glands in the submucosa?
 Use the orientations of the two muscle layers in the muscularis externa to determine the plane of section.
 Based on the type(s) of muscle present in the muscularis externa, was this section taken from the upper, middle, or lower region of the esophagus?

 Identify the four layers characteristic of the GI tract.
 What sort of muscle do you find in the muscularis externa?
 From what portion of the esophagus is this section taken?
-Do you understand the plane of section?
+What is the plane of section?

 Scan the slide at low power and note the change from esophagus (right-hand side of slide) to cardiac stomach (left hand side).
 Examine the esophagus at higher powers and determine the type of muscle present in the muscularis externa.
 At the junction observe the abrupt change in epithelium from stratified squamous to simple columnar.